 P.S.
 The cornbread recipe will become your go-to recipe for chili, pinto beans, etc….nothing better hot from the oven!
 Love my Southern roots and cornbread with NO sugar.

 Cornbread: Preheat the oven to 425.
 Combine cornmeal, egg, and melted shortening.
 Add buttermilk to achieve a batter consistency.
-Let stand for 5-10 minutes and add more buttermilk to return to batter-like consistency.
+Let stand for 5-10 minutes and add more buttermilk to return to heavy batter-like consistency.

 Dressing: Melt butter or shortening in cast iron skillet.
 Sauté onion and celery until soft and translucent.
 Set aside.